ayatokura/ai-openscale/cloud-release-notes.md

    For more information, see [Support for multiple machine learning engines](/docs/services/ai-openscale?topic=ai-openscale-fmrk-workaround-multmleng).

-- __*More out-of-the-box metrics*__: With this version of {{site.data.keyword.aios_short}}, there are many new fairness, quality, behavior, performance, and analytics metrics.
+- __*More out-of-the-box metrics*__: With this version of {{site.data.keyword.aios_short}}, there are many new metrics for fairness, quality, behavior, performance, and analytics.
 We're going to need a bigger box!

    For more information, see [Quality metrics overview](/docs/services/ai-openscale?topic=ai-openscale-anlz_metrics) and then start clicking around to visit the others: [Fairness](/docs/services/ai-openscale?topic=ai-openscale-anlz_metrics_fairness), [Performance](/docs/services/ai-openscale?topic=ai-openscale-performance_mets_through), [Analytics](/docs/services/ai-openscale?topic=ai-openscale-anlz_metrics_payload), and [Behavior](/docs/services/ai-openscale?topic=ai-openscale-behavior-ovr).